Granitic Seychelles: Geography

+Climate

+The archipelago is about 5 degrees south of the equator, and has a humid tropical climate with little seasonal variation in temperature.
+Average annual rainfall varies with elevation, and exposure, ranging from 2,300 to 5,000 mm.
+There are heavy monsoon rains in the summer (November to February).
+Trade winds blow steadily from the southeast during the cooler months.

 Flora

 The native vegetation of these islands consisted of palm, pandanus screw pines, and hardwood forest with mossy, ferny, cloud forest at higher elevations.
 The flora shows links with both Madagascar to the south and the African mainland to the west.
 Having been so isolated the islands are rich in endemic plant life including palm trees such as the coco de mer.

+The Granitic Seychelles have a relatively low number of flowering plant species, but a high rate of endemism.
+Approximately 268 flowering plant species are native to the island, in 216 genera.
+28% of the species are endemic, with at least 13 endemic genera, of which most are monospecific.
+Endemic genera include Deckenia, Glionnetia, Lodoicea, Medusagyne, Nephrosperma, Northia, Paragenipa, Phoenicophorium, Protarum, Roscheria, Seychellea, Vateriopsis, and Xyroschoenus.
+35% of flowering plant species are endangered.

 Fauna

-The unique lizard and reptile populations of the Seychelles include seven species of caecilian and the iconic giant tortoises, Dipsochelys arnoldi on the Granitic Seychelles, and Dipsochelys dussumieri on Aldabra.
+The unique lizard and reptile populations of the Seychelles include seven species of caecilian and the iconic giant tortoises, Aldabrachelys gigantea arnoldi on the Granitic Seychelles, and Dipsochelys dussumieri on Aldabra.
 There have been some extinctions but the remaining endemic birds of these islands include the Seychelles scops owl (Otus insularis) and the Seychelles paradise flycatcher (Terpsiphone corvina).

 Threats and preservation

 200 years of human settlement has seen the removal of much of the ancient habitat (including planting of coconut, vanilla and cinnamon), and the introduction of damaging invasive species.
 The Vallée de Mai on Praslin is the largest example of natural palm forest and is a World Heritage Site.